Crocodile oil

 Crocodile oil is extracted from the fatty tissues of crocodiles.
 Crocodile fat is a product of commercial farming, evident in Thailand.
-Historically, for centuries crocodile oil has been used by traditional practitioners across the globe, including Chinese Traditional Medicine, Southeast Asia, Ancient Egypt.
-Crocodile oil was found to be used since the 19th century for different purposes in different cultures.
-Due to the oil's components, its richness in monounsaturated and Polyunsaturated fats, it is today commonly used as ointment for treatment of skin conditions, skin structure enhancement, collagen deposition, and medicine for illnesses.
+Historically, for centuries crocodile oil has been used by traditional practitioners across the globe, including Chinese traditional medicine, Southeast Asia, Ancient Egypt.
+Crocodile oil has been used since the nineteenth century for different purposes in different cultures.
+Due to the oil's components, its richness in monounsaturated and polyunsaturated fats, it is sold as ointment for treatment of skin conditions, skin structure enhancement, collagen deposition, and medicine for illnesses.
 In recent times, the use of crocodile oil has invited criticism from the use of crocodile oil as there is an increased demand for cruelty-free and vegan-friendly beauty products in consumers of today's society.

 History

 Crocodile oil was used by traditional practitioners for centuries in treatment of ailments, skin conditions, and illnesses such as cancer.
-In Ancient Egyptian medicine, crocodile oil was used in a liniment to stimulate the growth of hair, to treat bald patches also called Alopecia as well as prevent grey hair growth.
-Crocodile oil was recognised by the Ancient Egyptians to treat burns when combined with other components such as Egyptian Goat fat and lion fat.
+In Ancient Egyptian medicine, crocodile oil was used in a liniment to stimulate the growth of hair, to treat bald patches also called alopecia as well as prevent grey hair growth.
+Crocodile oil was recognised by the Ancient Egyptians to treat burns when combined with other components such as Egyptian goat fat and lion fat.
 Crocodile oil was also used by the Egyptians to help with trembling in limbs when smeared with other components including honey and olive oil.
 The Papyrus Ebers mentions Egyptians medicine recommends the creation of a vaginal contraceptive solution composed of crocodile oil, gum acacia or honey, and natron.
 The Historical Table of the Materia Media reports crocodile oil use in Egyptian Medicine in creating the ointment with combination of "slime of the nile", frictions of crocodile fat in rheumatism, salt, alum, platters.
 In Africa, crocodile oil is used for ailments such as skin rashes and to promote wound healing.
 There is also evidence of crocodile oil being used traditionally in South Africa.
-South Africans consult traditional healers, where they play a role in expanding the healthcare system in rural areas.
+South Africans consult traditional healers, who still play a role in healthcare in rural areas.
 Crocodile fat is mixed with the ground bark of Cryptocarya latifolia and used by the Zulu people to treat chest ailments.